UNIVERSITY LIGGETT SCHOOL ACADEMICS

 Advancing Curiosity Since 1878

-Teachers balance wild curiosity and inventiveness within the thoughtful sequence of our curriculum.
-Developing literacy, numeracy and research skills allows students to learn independently and collaboratively while they pursue projects that harness focus and critical thinking to bring their big ideas to life.
+Diving below the surface of questions and proposing challenging questions is the cornerstone of our Lower School.
+Class time balances the freedom of wild curiosity and inventiveness within the thoughtful sequence of our curriculum.
+Developing literacy, numeracy and research skills allows students to learn independently and collaboratively while they pursue projects that harness their passions and critical thinking to bring big ideas to life.